 Dengue is one of the major killers in Indonesia, take it seriously.
 Best precaution is to be inside at sun up and sun down and to wear an insect repellent purchased locally at all other times.
 Be very aware if you are bitten and monitor your health.
 The moment you feel extremely lethargic or that being dead is a better option than how you feel, get to a hospital immediately.
 Dengue can be cured but you need immediate qualified treatment.

-Changes in the climate, food and rhythm can upset your stomach and cause diarrhoea.
+Changes in the climate, food and rhythm can upset your stomach and cause diarrhea.
 As long as your symptoms are limited to loose, watery stools, it is not much to worry about.
 Drink lots of water in small quantities and take it easy for a while.
 You can take Oral Rehydration Salts (ORS) dissolved in water to prevent dehydration (especially important for kids and the elderly).

 Drugs, like loperamide and diphenoxylate, can be taken if you have to travel when you have diarrhoea (not suitable for children under two years old).
 These drugs sedate the intestine, stopping stomach cramps and suppressing the feeling of diarrhoea.
 Only use them when you're on the move and cannot get to the toilet regularly.

-Diarrhoea can stop quite quickly, but can leave you feeling lethargic due to the fact that your intestines need time to recover.
+Diarrhea can stop quite quickly, but can leave you feeling lethargic due to the fact that your intestines need time to recover.
 Antibiotics are more readily available in Indonesia than in Europe, but remember that alcohol is often a bad combination with antibiotics, and that both they and diarrhoea can prevent oral contraception pills working properly.